CertainTeed Corporation

 CertainTeed Today

-CertainTeed is still in operations and remains one of the leading manufacturers of numerous construction products, including trim, fencing, siding, foundation, insulation, pipes, and more.
-The company also focuses on investments in environmentally-friendly building and construction materials.
+CertainTeed is still in operation as a subsidiary of Saint Gobain.
+It remains one of the leading manufacturers of numerous construction products, including trim, fencing, siding, foundation, insulation, pipes, and more.
+The company also focuses on investments in environmentally friendly building and construction materials.

 If you used CertainTeed asbestos products, talk to your doctor about the health risks.
-Contact an experienced mesothelioma lawyer to find out what you can do about past exposure.
+Contact an experienced mesothelioma lawyer to learn what you can do about past exposure.

 Additional Resources for Asbestos Victims

 Remember, if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form for our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.